 OMAN FROM THE SKY from CYRIL EBERLE on Vimeo.

 Most of the world’s frankincense supply, meaning the gum-oleoresin of Boswellia sacra trees, comes from Oman and Somalia (Somaliland, Puntland, etc).
 There’s a little from Yemen and maybe Ethiopia too, but it’s mostly Oman and Somalia.
+India also has Boswellia trees, and it's technically frankincense, Serrata, but it's not the same as the Sacra trees.

 Oman is one of only two Sultanates in the world (the other is Brunei)--it’s a stable, calm country with a long magnificent coastline on the Indian ocean.
 Oman sits just south of the United Arab Emirates (UAE,) east of Saudi Arabia and northeast of Yemen.